josemenber/image-based-crop-anomaly-detection/README.md

 ## Data organization

-Images are assigned unique filenames that include the date/time the image was photographed and an ID number for the instrument which produced the image.
+Images of DeepWeeds dataset are assigned unique filenames that include the date/time the image was photographed and an ID number for the instrument which produced the image.
 The format is like so: `YYYYMMDD-HHMMSS-ID`, where the ID is simply an integer from 0 to 3.
 The unique filenames are strings of 17 characters, such as 20170320-093423-1.

-## Labels

-The `labels.csv` file assigns species labels to each image.
+The `labels.csv` file from the labels folder assigns species labels to each image.
 It is a comma separated text file in the format:

 ```
 Filename,Label,Species